Quantum-Accelerators/quacc/docs/user/recipes/recipes_intro.md

   A[Input] --> B(EMT Relax) --> C[Output]
 ```

 Let's start with a simple example.
 Here, we will use a cheap calculator based on effective medium theory (EMT) to run a structure relaxation on a bulk structure of copper.
 We are interested in doing a structure relaxation, so we will use the [quacc.recipes.emt.core.relax_job][] recipe, as demonstrated below.
-Most recipes in quacc take an `Atoms` object as the input and will return a dictionary that summarizes the output.
+Most recipes in quacc take an `Atoms` object as the first positional argument and will return a dictionary that summarizes the output.

 ```python
 from ase.build import bulk